 According to reports submitted to WildSide, the most popular species that can be seen here are:

-Although there are reportedly stag beetles in One Tree Hill no visitors have reported seeing one – and we have spent a lot of time looking!
-However, they are notoriously rare so we don’t think that should put you off.
-And do let us know whether or not you see one when you go!
+While there are reportedly stag beetles in One Tree Hill, no WildSide users have reported seeing one – and we have spent a lot of time looking!
+They are notoriously rare so we don’t think that should put you off.
+And do let us know if you see one when you go!
 Look for them in rotting wood.
-There is a specific log left to rot as a habitat for stag beetles in the woodland.
-You can find it by looking at one of the many signs around the woodland.
-On humid, thundery evenings from May to July, males will fly out and try to find a female to mate with.
+There’s a specific log left to rot as habitat for stag beetles in the woodland.
+You can find it by looking at one of the many signs around the path.
+On humid, thundery evenings from May to July, males fly out and try to find females to mate with.
 And it’s the males you want to look out for – they’re the ones with the big stag like horns!

-Great Spotted Woodpecker – 15% OF VISITORS (4/27) REPORTED SIGHTINGS
+Great Spotted Woodpecker – 11% OF Wildside users (6/56) REPORTED SIGHTINGS

-The great spotted woodpecker is a large, beautiful, black and white bird with a shock of red on their lower belly.
-The males also have a red nape.
-They live in woodlands like One Tree Hill as they feed mostly on grubs in trees.
-They can be difficult to spot amongst the leaves.
-One way to find them is to stand still and listen out for their distinctive call which is like a loud click, or ‘tchick’ sound.
-You can also stand still and listen for their tree drumming as they peck the wood.
+Great spotted woodpeckers are beautiful black and white birds with a shock of red on their bellies.
+The males also have bright red necks.
+They can occasionally be seen on the trunks of large, old trees in the wood looking for grubs.
+Despite their striking colours, woodpeckers can be difficult to spot among the leaves.
+One way to find them is to stand still and listen out for their distinctive call – a loud ‘click’ or ‘tchick’ sound.
+You can also listen out for the incredible drumming sound which they make as they peck holes in trees.

 Tawny owls love woodlands and One Tree Hill is a perfect breeding place for them.
 A 2013 article from the Friends of One Tree Hill found that they were yet to breed at One Tree Hill.
 Although local residents had heard them calling and they had been known to breed nearby.
 On one of our visits in 2020, we saw them unexpectedly during the day.
 There was a pair, but we couldn’t confirm if they were breeding or not.
 They did look a bit sleepy though!